 Her most recent study, published in January 2018 in the journal Science Translational Medicine, showed success rates similar to Kilgard’s on 20 adult tinnitus patients.
 (5) People who underwent the therapy 30 minutes a day for one month reported about a 50 percent drop in the loudness of their tinnitus.
 More than half of the study participants also reported that their tinnitus bothered them less after the therapy, she says.

-A common cause of tinnitus is inner ear hair cell damage.
-Tiny, delicate hairs in your inner ear move in relation to the pressure of sound waves.
-This triggers cells to release an electrical signal through a nerve from your ear (auditory nerve) to your brain.
+Tinnitus is believed to be caused by inner ear cell damage.
+Cilia in your inner ear move in relation to the pressure of sound waves.
+This triggers these cells to release an electrical signal through a nerve from your ear (auditory nerve) to your brain.
 Your brain interprets these signals as sound.
 If the hairs inside your inner ear are bent or broken, they can "leak" random electrical impulses to your brain, causing tinnitus.